 Well, Sage has it all.

 Sage tea has been brewed and used as a stimulating tonic for centuries.
-Although Romans used sage for better digestion Greeks used sage decoction for wound healing and sore throat.
+Although Romans used sage for better digestion, Greeks used sage decoction for wound healing and sore throat.

 According to ancient herbalists, people will never grow old when they drink sage tea.

-What is sage tea?
+What is sage herbal tea?

 Drying concentrates the flavor and can give the herb a slightly bitter taste.
 Therefore, when making an infusion from dried sage, use less than when you make it from fresh sage.